4n4ru/CI-PP4-Meal-Planner/README.md

 The webpage was designed to be simple, clean and modern looking.

 ### Colour
-For the colours in the webpage I mostly used default Materialize colour because I thought they suitet the background image very well and created a nice and cohesive look
+For the colours in the webpage I used default Materialize colours that suited the the background image very well and created a nice and cohesive look, whilst maintaining accessibility and providing sufficient contrast between foreground and background elements.

 <details><summary>Colour Pallete</summary>
 <img src="docs/colour_pallete.png">